superc-lang/scc/README.md

 ** All valid C programs are valid Super C programs.
 It's a 100% compatible superset of C, hence the name, Super(set) C.

 *** You can create Super C 'wrappers' around libraries and structures you don't even own!
+By leaving the original C code untouched, and adding checks for `__SUPERC__` around the wrappers, you can gradually add Super C features to your code base, one file at a time.
+As well as supporting a standard C interface.
+Check the `examples/` directory for an example in `multi-file3` where I support both a standard C and Super C interface to a hash table implementation.

-> Syntactic Sugar
+> Syntactic Sugar\
 > "syntax within a programming language that is designed to make things easier to read or to express."

 ## Example 1: